 Kings Norton Girls’ School welcomes the Pupil Premium initiative to provide funding to support this group of young people.
-In 2020/21 we received £191,000 in pupil premium funding.
+For 2023/24 we received £192,075 in pupil premium funding and £56,580 in recovery premium funding.

 Is your child eligible for extra funding?

 Registering for free meals could raise an extra £935 of funding for the school to provide valuable support like extra tuition, additional teaching staff or after school activities.

 Families who receive certain benefits may be eligible for free school meals.
 Your child is eligible for free school meals if you’re in receipt of one of the following benefits:

 - Universal Credit with an annual net earned income of no more than £7,400.